SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- SMU and its opponents have combined to put up more than 56 points in three of four games this season.
+- SMU and its opponents have gone over the current 56-point total in three of four games (75%) this season.

 - Navy's games have gone over 56 points in two opportunities this season.